opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

     1. Select the vertex you wish to animate.

-    2. Write the value of the Stacking Order you wish to assign to the vertex, into the SO text field of the tool options bar.
+    2. Input the **Stacking Order** value you wish to assign to the vertex into the **SO** text field in the Tool Options bar.

-     .. note:: Plastic stacking order is a per vertex characteristic, you have to define the value you need for each vertex you are interested in.
-The default value is 0 for all the vertices and can be modified freely using positive or negative values as needed.
+     .. note:: Plastic stacking order is a *per vertex* characteristic, you have to define the value you wish for each vertex required.
+The default value is 0 for all vertices, and can be modified freely using positive or negative values as needed.

 .. tip:: **To define an Angle Bounds for a vertex:**

-    1. Select the vertex you want assign an Angle Bound.
+    1. Select the desired vertex.

-    2. Set a bound for the vertex rotation,setting a minimum and a maximum rotation value inserting the values in the relevant fields.
+    2. Set the minimum and maximum **Angle Bounds** values for the vertex rotation.

 .. _defining_rigidity_for_a_plastic_mesh: